Tap-Payments/goSellSDK-iOS/README.md

 <a name="card_saving_failure_callback"></a>
 ### Card Saving Failure Callback

 Notifies the receiver that the customer failed to save the card.
+Can be called only in **card saving** mode.

 #### Declaration